 Router Bit Setup

-The DEPTH GAUGE supplied with the routing system sets up the router bit's depth relative to the router base's bottom.
-There are two separate depth settings on the gauge, STANDARD (circular notch on the side) for a typical install and CONCAVE (triangular notch on the side) for installations in double concaves; this depth is 1/32" deeper than the standard install.
-The concave depth is deeper due to the base router jig tending to bridge the concave; the goal is to have the box flange slightly below the install cavity's lowest point.
-Depending on the severity of the concave, the depth might need to be adjusted from the one provided.
+The concave depth is deeper because the base router jig tends to bridge it.
+The goal is to have the box flange slightly below the install cavity's lowest point.
+Depending on the severity of the concavity, the depth might need to be adjusted from the one provided.
 See the EXTRAS section at the end of this page for more details on the gauge.

 The depth gauge is placed on the bottom of the router base with the appropriate notch above the router bit for the desired depth - CIRCULAR Notch = STANDARD and TRIANGULAR Notch = CONCAVE, as shown in the illustration above.